Key Insights 📈 📊

 Integrating data and analytics into public relations will help you go from “hoping” to “knowing” that your PR strategy will make an impact and deliver results.
 First, it will give you the insights to push back to your CEO when they ask for coverage in the New York Times.
 It will help you prioritize your PR strategy to focus only on the top business media outlets that deliver business value.
 Finally, it will help fine-tune your messaging to ensure it aligns with the media narrative.

-And data will make you look like a media rockstar when you present your PR media strategy at the next QBR and show all the fantastic coverage and results.
+Data will make you look like a media rockstar when you present your PR media strategy at the next QBR and show all the fantastic coverage and results.

 Building a data-driven PR strategy takes time.
 It requires strategy alignment, stellar execution, and a solid measurement approach.
 I hope you enjoyed this content.
 I do my best to create actionable content and provide value to the work you do.
 For reference, we put together this influencer marketing eBook to help you identify new ways to integrate influencers into your PR strategy.

-A. A PR campaign is short-term.
+A PR campaign is short-term.
 It has a start date and an end date.
 It’s usually tied to a product launch, event, or specific announcement.
 A PR strategy always incorporates data and analytics to measure results.
 A well-executed media strategy should result in an uptick in your company’s business objectives, leading to increased sales leads/revenue, positive brand awareness, and thought leadership in your industry.

 You must set clear objectives and associated metrics to measure your PR efforts against specific business goals.
 Also, use the same key performance indicators for short-term and long-term success.
 For example, if your goal leads/revenue, tie media mentions and coverage to that.

-A. Mainly through data but also with brand impact metrics.
+Mainly through data but also with brand impact metrics.
 For example, you should be able to measure the number of industry influencers reading your media placements, blog posts, or local media coverage.
 Or look at website traffic/conversions for content published on your site.
-Then use those metrics to prioritize where you allocate your budget to PR campaigns.
+Then, use those metrics to prioritize where you allocate your budget to PR campaigns.

-A. Yes.
+Yes.
 It’s still important to promote your company and brand through the wire.
 For example, you should write a new press release whenever you have a product launch or if your CEO delivers a keynote speech at a major industry event.
 However, it’s best to use actionable insights from PR software to track the readership of the media outlets that write about your business.